nskins/Lol/README.md

 The constraints get annoying since they involve UCyc; it would probably be best to export constraint synonyms for rescalePow/rescaleDec from Cyc.

+**UPDATE**
+After a meeting, we discussed some of the challenges.
+We could get rid of overlapping instances by changing the generic instance to ZqBasic, but this solves nothing: the Cyc funcs still need a constraint 'Rescale (UCyc ...)' in order to be polymorphic over the base ring.

+We could get rid of the Sub optimization for Cyc.rescalePow, but we still need the constraint, and the beauty of RescaleCyc is that it does not involve the index.
+Currently, this would be the only constraint that involves both the index and the base ring, which are otherwise orthogonal.
+Also, there's no way to write rescaleCyc with just the Rescale dictionary on the base rings (indeed, the optimized algorithm doesn't even use Rescale on the base rings.)

+We don't have a concrete reason yet, but we expect that having the constraint that involves the index and base ring might mean death in the compiler.

+We're stuck with RescaleCyc for now.

 --------------------------------------------------------------------------------

 This repository contains several Haskell libraries: